thiagoanegreiros/claims-service/readme.md

 - ✅ Jest Parcial unit test coverage
 - ✅ Integration tests for all endpoints
 - ✅ Husky and Linting

+## What to do next?
+- Integrate an Inversion of Control (IoC) Framework
+- Implement Real Database Integration (Dynamo, Mongo etc)
+- Expand and Finalize Unit Test Coverage
+- Deploy to a Test/Staging Environment

 ---